-Usually new users use shared hosting to host their website, where many users (websites) use the resources of one server.
+Usually, new users use shared hosting to host their websites, whereas many users (websites) use the resources of one server.
 Because of a resource-hungry website hosted on this type of shared server, other websites do not perform as well as expected.

 VPSs can be compared to a single empty computer, where only the user’s preferred operating system is installed.
 According to the type of project of the VPS user, he installs various software in his VPS.